mnm-team/p4-sdn/simple_demo/README.md

 + `--log-console`: enabling logging on stdout,
 + `--thrift-port 9090`: TCP port on which to run the Thrift runtime server,
 + `--grpc-server-addr 0.0.0.0:50051`: bind gRPC server to the given address,
-+ `--cpu-port 255`: the logical port where packet-in and packet-out comes to/from controller from/to the switch.
++ `--cpu-port 255`: the logical port where a switch can send a packet to a controller (packet-in), or a controller can send a packet to a switch (packet-out).

 For more information, we can use the command `simple\_switch\_grpc --help`.